 Substance Abuse Treatment Process

-At Zinnia Healing, we pride ourselves on taking a client-first approach to treatment.
+At Zinnia Health, we pride ourselves on taking a client-first approach to treatment.
 There is no “one-size-fits-all” solution for addressing substance abuse, and each patient’s unique needs must be considered.
 Our staff of compassionate and experienced professionals is dedicated to providing individualized care that considers the whole person.

 Starting From the Ground Up

 A common issue we see with our patients fighting substance abuse is the presence of one or more underlying conditions.
 Depression, anxiety, and trauma are just a few examples.
 Often these conditions have gone untreated for years and have led to the development of harmful coping mechanisms, such as drug abuse.
 Our team is equipped to help patients overcome their addiction and focus on mental health and wellness.

 At Zinnia Health, we focus on three core pillars of care: detoxification, rehabilitation, and aftercare.
 We also ensure that support is provided for loved ones seeking intervention assistance and admissions support.
 Contact our team of healthcare professionals today to see which services may be a fit for you so we can get you or your loved ones on a treatment plan built for success.

 The first step in the process is to reach out to our admissions department.
 One of our knowledgeable representatives will help you understand the process and what to expect.
 We know this can be difficult for you and your family, and we want to make it as easy as possible.
 The admissions process takes place in three primary steps.

 During the initial call, one of our experienced staff members will gladly answer all questions you may have about the facility or the treatment options.
 They will also provide a general overview of the admissions process and what to expect.
 On this call, our team member will guide you through a list of intake questions to better understand your current position and your alcohol or drug use habits to place you in the right program.